 Secure Hash Algorithm.
 SHA1 is an earlier version of the algorithm, which AWS has deprecated in favor of SHA256.

-An Amazon Machine Image that a developer builds and makes available for others to use.
+An Amazon Machine Image (AMI) that a developer builds and makes available for others to use.

 See Also Multi-AZ deployment.

-Amazon Elastic Block Store creates snapshots or backups of your volumes and stores them in Amazon S3.
+Amazon Elastic Block Store (Amazon EBS): A backup of your volumes that is stored in Amazon S3.
 You can use these snapshots as the starting point for new Amazon EBS volumes or to protect your data for long-term durability.

-A temporary email delivery failure such as "mailbox full."
+A temporary email delivery failure such as one resulting from a full mailbox.

 A software appliance-based VPN connection over the Internet.